 The District's net position decreased during the most recent fiscal year.
-The majority of the decrease is the result of the conveyance of infrastructure improvements to other entities for ownership and maintenance responsibilities during the current fiscal year.
+The majority of the decrease is due to bond issue costs incurred during the current fiscal year.

 Key elements of the change in net position are reflected in the following table: